DanielHearn/streamist/README.md

 Live at www.danielhearn.co.uk/manytwitch

-Built with VueJS, SCSS,and gulp for workflow tools.
+Built with VueJS, SCSS,and gulp for workflow automation.
 Hosted on github pages.

 ## Features